git/git.github.io/rev_news/drafts/edition-26.md

 Definitely adding localization support.
 The git command-line client is translated to over 10 languages now.
-I don't use that feature myself, I wrote it because adding translation support was a very effective way to get to know the codebase, but hopefully that's very useful to many users, particularly complete newbies.
+I don't use that feature myself, I wrote it because adding translation support was a very effective way to get to know the code-base, but hopefully that's very useful to many users, particularly complete newbies.

 Jiang Xin gets all the credit for actually maintaining and